-LAW 146, FAMILY LAW-This course, conducted as a seminar, is concerned with discussion of problems in the following areas: the unmarried mother, "heart balm" legislation, annulment, common-law marriage, divorce, alimony and custody of children, separation agreements, property settlements, adoption, juvenile delinquency, old age assistance and aid to dependent children, the Uniform Reciprocal Enforcement of Support Act, and artificial insemination.
+Law 146, Family Law-This course, conducted as a seminar, is concerned with discussion of problems in the following areas: the unmarried mother, "heart balm" legislation, annulment, common-law marriage, divorce, alimony and custody of children, separation agreements, property settlements, adoption, juvenile delinquency, old age assistance and aid to dependent children, the Uniform Reciprocal Enforcement of Support Act, and artificial insemination.
 The course is designed to foster an awareness, through the use of some nonlegal materials, of the need for inter-professional cooperation in the solution of these problems.
 The course includes a series of lectures on the Canon Law of marriage, annulment and divorce.
 Students who are not of the Catholic faith may be excused from these lectures on request.
 Harper, Problems of the Family.

 LAW 152, FEDERAL TAXATION I-Legal problems involving the federal income tax which commonly arise in actual practice constitute the chief matter for study in this course.
 Major emphasis is placed on substantive problems involving business activities of individuals, partnerships and corporations; family problems, especially those having to do with the provisions applicable to estates and trusts; and the problems of shareholders and creditors affected by corporate reorganizations and readjustments.
-Questions of policy are also considered in the light of fiscal history and with a view to likely future The constitutional basis for the growth of developments. federal income taxation is examined; and the functions in tax matters of Congress, the President, the Treasury (including the Internal Revenue Service) and the courts (including the Tax Court) are explored.
+Questions of policy are also considered in the light of fiscal history and with a view to likely future developments.
+The constitutional basis for the growth of federal income taxation is examined; and the functions in tax matters of Congress, the President, the Treasury (including the Internal Revenue Service) and the courts (including the Tax Court) are explored.
 Practice in the use of the various relevant materials, particularly the Code, regulations, judicial decisions, department rulings and committee reports, is insisted on for the purpose of developing facility in working with these materials and an appreciation of their practical importance and relative weight.
-Surrey and Warren, Federal Income Taxation, Cases and Materials (1955 ed) and Surrey and Warren, Federal Taxation, Current Law and Practice.
+Surrey and Warren.
+Federal Income Taxation, Cases and Materials (1960 edition) and Surrey and Warren, Federal Taxation, Current Law and Practice.

-LAW 153 AND 163, ESTATE PLANNING I AND II-This course is an integration of the law relating to wills, trusts and future interests.
+Law 153 and 163, Estate Planning I and II-This course is an integration of the law relating to wills, trusts and future interests.
 The historical development, execution, operative effect and administration of wills and trusts, and the function and significance in estate planning of various types of testamentary and inter-vivos transfers are examined, along with related problems in future interests, especially the rule against perpetuities, restraints on accumulation of income, restraints on alienation, class gifts and powers of appointment.
 The tax aspects of these matters are emphasized.
 The various instruments useful in estate planning are studied and drafting of such instruments is required.
-Until a comprehensive collection of cases and materials can be prepared. the following will be used: Scott, Cases on Trusts (4th ed); Powell, Cases on Future Interests (2d ed); Turrentine, Cases on Wills and Administration; Rollison on Wills.
+Rollison, Cases and Materials on Estate Planning.

-LAW 154, SALES-This course analyzes the problems involved in the passing of title to goods, the rights and duties created by sales contracts and conditional sales contracts, and the liability of the seller for defects in title and quality of goods sold.
+Law 154, Sales-This course analyzes the problems involved in the passing of title to goods, the rights and duties created by sales contracts and conditional sales contracts, and the liability of the seller for defects in title and quality of goods sold.
 Practical problems arising out of contemporary sales practices are emphasized, and stress is laid on the application of statutes such as the Uniform Sales Act, Conditional Sales Act and the Uniform Commercial Code.
-Bogert and Britton, Cases on Sales (2nd ed).
+Bogert and Britton, Cases on Sales (2nd edition).